FREE SHIPPING to UK for all unframed prints

 Doig was born in Edinburgh, Scotland in 1959.
 Relocating to Trinidad as a young boy with his Family, travel and new destinations have been a constant in his life.
 In 2021, he returned to London, where he now lives and works.

-Reviewing Doig's catalogue of works, there tends to be a void, a longing or a singular figure that permeates the scene - Could this be life imitating art?
+Reviewing Doig's catalogue of works, one notices a void, a longing, or a singular figure that permeates the scene.
+Could this be life imitating art?

 Auction Record || $39,862,500